 Wheelchair and Boarding Assistance

 I am a triple amputee and must leave my wheelchair at the aircraft door.
 From there, I have to be transferred into an aisle chair and assisted onto the plane (and my seat) by at least two assistance staff members.
 During the pandemic, this is the part of the air travel journey that has caused me the most stress.
 Coming into close physical contact with others during boarding and deplaning is concerning, but I have approached it with caution each time.

 First, I told myself that I would refuse assistance if a team member presented with coronavirus symptoms.
-Over the course of my 13 flights, none have, suggesting to me that airlines and their sub-contractors are keeping a close eye on their employees’ health status.
+Over the course of more than 20 flights, none have, suggesting to me that airlines and their sub-contractors are keeping a close eye on their employees’ health status.
 Second, I resolved to reduce physical contact whenever possible — transferring under my own power, buckling and un-buckling straps, etc. Finally, once I had made it to my seat, I thoroughly sanitized my hands.
 While these steps may not be 100% effective, I do believe they reduced the risk of infection and gave me some peace of mind.

 Airplane Cleanliness & Sanitization